CSIRO logo

 1. Scheduled mm projects should only be abandoned in poor weather (e.g. rain) or in case of mm equipment failure.

-2. The decision to switch to the swap project will be that of the mm observer.
+2. The decision to switch to the swap project will be that of the mm observer, with advice from observatory staff.

-3. If a swap is made to a regular observing project, the mm observer is (by default) responsible for conducting the swap observation.
+3. If a swap is made, the mm observer is (by default) responsible for conducting the swap observation, unless the PI of the swap project elects otherwise.
 If a swap is not made, the proposers of the cm project are responsible for observing their project at the originally scheduled time.
+The usual remote observing restrictions will apply in all cases.

-6. If a swap is made, the mm observer (or his/her collaborators) is responsible for conducting the makeup mm observation at the time originally designated for the swap project (generally about 2 days later).
+5. If a swap is made, the mm observer (or his/her collaborators) is responsible for conducting the make-up mm observation at the time originally designated for the swap project (generally 1 to 2 days later).

 The table of swap assignments can be accessed via the ATCA schedule page.